RuanCosta-Jitterbit/webappsnap/README.md

 -   A page can be specified more than once.
 This is useful if the same page needs to be snapped with a different sized browser window, or there are individual components (e.g. menus, buttons, specific panels) to be snapped separately as well as the whole window.

 -   You can specify one or more operations to define what should happen prior to a snap.
 For example, you can hover over something to reveal a tooltip, select an item in a list, enter text into a field, or go through the step-by-step process of adding, editing and deleting something.
-You can snap the whole window or an HTML element as specified by its CSS selector.
+You can snap the whole window or an HTML element as specified by its CSS or XPath selector, or by its role or text label (the step's `locator` value determines which).

--   An operation is a group of steps.
-Except for 'wait', a selector specifies the CSS selector to operate on.
+-   An operation is a named group of steps within the same page.
+Operations are useful for grouping steps into a unit, and saving the images to a common directory or prefix.

 -   If no operations are specified, a page entry causes a single full-window snap.
-If operations are specified, you must explicitly snap the window or its elements (using the `selector` field).
+If operations are specified, you must explicitly snap the window or its elements.

+Look at the supplied configuration files for ways to use these.

 ### Program Files